CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 6. Cancel the submission in Project Director (Active -> Manage -> Select -> Cancel)
 7. Go back to the Studio
     1. The workflow appears in Rick's inbox.
-    2. Rick can choose to rollback the changes or just accept the cancellation.
+    2. Rick can only choose to reject the previous changes and accept the cancellation.
-    3. Accept by rollback
+    3. Reject the changes to rollback
 9. Open the “Finished” area
     1. The workflow should appear here
     2. The “Status” variable should display “Cancelled”